gambitph/WP-OTF-Regenerate-Thumbnails/README.md

 #### Regenerates thumbnails on the fly for WordPress.

 This plugin behaves similarly to [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) exept that images are resized automatically / on the fly, when they are used.
+Once created, they won't be processed again.

+Your thumbnails will now resize when:
+* Image Sizes in **Settings > Media** is modified,
+* Switching themes & plugins with different thumbnail / featured image sizes

 No settings pages, just install and activate and things should work right away.